 Air filters in the US are rated on the MERV air filter ratings scale.
 The ratings system goes from 1 to 18.
 With 18 being the highest efficiency filter.
 You can learn more about the MERV Ratings system here.

 When it comes to the best air purifier for pets you will get better performance with a higher rated MERV filter.
 For the air purifiers that we make the Finn, UV200 and Max are MERV 16.
-The EJ is MERV 17 and ERIK650A is MERV 18.
+The EJ is MERV 17.
 In choosing the right air cleaner it can be challenging since most brands do not share their filter ratings.

 The HEPA-type air filter is a pleated filter.
 It is called HEPA-type because it does not meet the true HEPA standard.
 In other words, it is rated less than MERV 17.
 Rather than referring to the filter performance as "HEPA type", you will see some air purifiers listed as HEPA plus some marketing term.
 This is one way they differentiate themselves and indicate that it is a pleated air filter.
 However, without the specifications you cannot assess what you are getting.